+Health and safety for mosaic artists.
 Health and safety is often overlooked amongst artists and craftworkers, but remember it’s your health, and nobody else is going to look after it.
 As with most things it’s really just common sense – and keeping health and Safety in your mind when starting a new task.

 In fact the most important thing you can do is to stay healthy and keep tidy…

 Remember many accidents are simply caused by carelessness and an untidy studio.